lisadunlap/VibeCheck/README.md

 </p>

-**This is a simplified version of the VibeCheck paper.** Original code is in `_deprecated` and should still work, it's just very messy.
+**This is a simplified and more user-friendly version of the VibeCheck paper.** Original code is in `_deprecated` and should run, it's just very messy.
 Still working on adding all the functionality of the orignal code but the core functionality is here and the visualizations are much better.
+Namely we moved to using [LOTUS](https://lotus-ai.readthedocs.io/en/latest/), a pandas wrapper to easily run LLM/embedding calls on your data.
+It reduced my many thousand lines of code to like 2 files.
+I'm telling you it's the shit.

 ## Data